 The book was recommended by the Sunday Independent in their useful article on Spring walks in Ireland in April 2019. (see walk no. 25, Benlettery, Bengower and Benglenisky, Co Galway).
 The book is available to purchase from the Guide Book page).

 The reaction to the book has generally been very positive.
 A purchaser has praised it highly on TripAdvisor.
 Tireless traveller Manchán Magan admitted it has led to him "tracking back and forth across the country to try out more ot its walks".
 The Autumn 2011 Mountain Log (magazine for Mountaineering Ireland members) review said it is "fit for purpose", "well photographed" including "well-illustrated maps" and "should provide all with new ideas for exploration and adventure".
 There is a positive report on using the book in an article in the Frederick News-Post.(Maryland USA)

 It's great to realise this book is working in unusual ways.
 Thanks to the person from Renvyle who has been using my book as bedtime reading.
 That's not exactly how I had intended it, but hey, I like the idea.
 Another person says the book took her and her family to Omey Island for the day, something they hadn't done for a while.
 They didn't follow the Omey walk described but they visited the Holy Well and had a lovely day which is great.

-However, we have recently been disappointed to learn about a bad experience on the main N59 road (see below).
+However, we have recently been disappointed to learn about a bad experience on the main N59 road (see above).
 While the Connemara roads are always dangerous to walk on, tourist traffic makes them very busy in summertime and we urge all users to be extremely careful.Send us your feedback - see below - by email to:

 Paul's Next book?